ovanvincq/OpticalFibers.jl/docs/src/ModeSolvers.md

 ScalarModeFEM
 VectorModeFEM
 ```
-A ScalarMode1D can be convert into a ScalarMode2D or a VectorMode:
+A ScalarMode1D can be converted into a ScalarMode2D or a VectorMode:
 ```@docs
 ScalarMode2D(::ScalarMode1D;::char)
 VectorMode(::ScalarMode1D;::Char,::Char)
 ```
-A ScalarMode2D can be convert into a VectorMode:
+A ScalarMode2D can be converted into a VectorMode:
 ```@docs
 VectorMode(::ScalarMode2D;::Char)
 ```

-A ScalarModeFEM can be convert into a VectorModeFEM:
+A ScalarModeFEM can be converted into a VectorModeFEM:
 ```@docs
 VectorModeFEM(::ScalarModeFEM;::Char)
 ```